DangerousThings/flexsecure-applets/docs/2-hardware.md

 The P71 has a few hundreds kilobytes of ROM (read-only) memory.
 The contents of the ROM, as well as its layout is specified by the **ROM mask**.
 This ROM mask is applied by the card factory, according to the customers order.
 This process requires **fabrication keys** by NXP (or even a custom silicon die), which are highly protected and usually only provided to contracted partners and factories.

-The P71 J3R200 has about `200 KB` of EEPROM (rewriteable) nonvolatile flash memory.
+The P71 J3R200 has about `200 KB` of EEPROM (re-writeable) nonvolatile flash memory.
 According to our manufacturer, the FlexSecure has at least `164 KB` of EEPROM available.
 The Mifare classic emulation applet was removed from the ROM mask, otherwise only about `99 KB` flash would have been available.

 The ROM is typically used for storing pre-deployed packages which will never change.
 The EEPROM then stores only the applet instances, as well as configuration data like e.g. secret keys.
 In our case, all packages are loaded during runtime into the EEPROM, and the ROM is pretty much unused expect for some cryptographic algorithms and the operating system.